dibyansh01/CodeFile-review-CLI-APP/README.md

 ## Introduction

-Welcome to the CLI App for Code Explanation!
+Welcome to the CLI App for Code Review!
 This Node.js application allows developers to quickly and easily get explanations and correction for code snippets using the OpenAI API.

 ## Prerequisites